fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 21 Feb 2025 21:12:04 GMT
+🌿 Updated on Sat, 22 Feb 2025 06:18:13 GMT

-> "The best error message is the one that never shows up."
+> "Perfection is achieved when there is nothing left to take away."